USS Mosopelea

-USS Mosopelea (ATF-158) was during the World War II and Cold War.
+USS Mosopelea (ATF-158) was an of the United States Navy which served during the World War II and Cold War.
 Her namesake is an Indian tribe which inhabited the area near the junction of the Ohio and Mississippi Rivers.

 Design and description

-The ship is displaced 1589 t at standard load and 1675 t at deep load The ships measured 205 ft long overall with a beam of 38 ft 6 in.
-They had a draft of 15 ft 4 in.
+The ship displaced 1589 t at standard load and 1675 t at deep load.
+The ship measured 205 ft long overall with a beam of 38 ft 6 in.
+She had a draft of 15 ft 4 in.
 The ships' complement consisted of 85 officers and ratings.

 The ships had two General Motors 12-278A diesel engines, one shaft.
 The engines produced a total of 3600 shp and gave a maximum speed of 16.5 kn.
 They carried a maximum of 10 t of fuel oil that gave them a range of 15,000 nmi at 8 kn.

 The Abnaki class was armed with a 3"/50 caliber gun anti-aircraft gun, two single-mount Oerlikon 20 mm cannon and two twin-gun mounts for Bofors 40 mm gun.